 In the information age, your online reputation is key.
-No matter how your clients hear about you, they’ll likely look you up before they sign on the dotted line, and a raft of two-star reviews could work against you.
+No matter how your clients hear about you, they’ll likely look you up before they sign on the dotted line.
+A raft of two-star reviews could work against you.

 How do you create a strong online reputation?
 It starts with a structured online marketing plan.
-Invest some time in creating and implementing a solid marketing strategy, and start the year off by reviewing your website, blog, LinkedIn profile, and other social media properties to ensure you’re keeping up with the latest best practices.
+Invest some time in creating and implementing a solid marketing strategy, and start the year off by reviewing your website, Google Business Profile listing, blog, LinkedIn profile, and other social media properties to ensure you’re keeping up with the latest best practices.

 How well is your law firm really doing?
 To properly measure your success, you need to take a data-driven approach: Define key metrics and track them.

 We’re not just talking about keeping tabs on the number of new clients you bring on each month either—look at where your clients are coming from, and track the return on investment of your marketing efforts.